vygr/ChrysaLisp/docs/MACROS.md

 ## Macros are nothing to do with `quasi-quote`

-Quasiquotation is useful within macros but has nothing to do with how macros work.
+Quasi quotation is useful within macros but has nothing to do with how macros work.
 An ordinary function is free to use `quasi-quote` but a macro can make use of this as a templating system to make the macro easier to write.